 Of the 55 sites identified as requiring detailed intrusive investigation 37 remain on our list requiring further investigation.
+These are of lower priority and risk than those already investigated.

 DEFRA has implemented changes to the statutory guidance which are intended to refocus the Part IIA regime on the high risk land it was originally designed to address and deal with regulatory uncertainty by clarifying when land will not be caught by the regime.